juposs/python/python3-myutil/README.md

 pip3 install ./myutil.py-3.0-py2-none-any.whl --user

 # Defaults
-Defaults can be modified in $HOME/.local/lib/python3.X/site-packages/myutil/defaults.py
+Custom defaults can be stored in $HOME/myutil_settings.json See "myutil_settings.json_example"
+Everything that is not defined in $HOME/myutil_settings.json will get read from "$HOME/.local/lib/python3.X/site-packages/myutil/defaults.py"

 # Usage: